Wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson

-The wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson took place on 14 May 2004 in the Copenhagen Cathedral.
+The wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson (later King Frederik X and Queen Mary) took place on 14 May 2004 in the Copenhagen Cathedral.

 Courtship and engagement

 Crown Prince Frederik of Denmark met Mary Donaldson on 16 September 2000, during the 2000 Summer Olympics in Sydney.
 Frederik identified himself as the Crown Prince of Denmark at the height of their courtship.
 Their relationship was kept low-profile, although some Danish media reported the two were dating.
 On 24 September 2003, it was announced that Frederik's mother, Queen Margrethe II, intended to give her consent to the marriage at the State Council meeting scheduled for 8 October 2003.

 Frederik and Mary became officially engaged on 8 October 2003.
 Frederik presented Mary with an engagement ring featuring an emerald cut diamond and two emerald cut ruby baguettes.
 Prior to the wedding, Mary, who had previously been a dual citizen of Australia and the United Kingdom, was granted Danish citizenship.
 She also converted from Presbyterianism to the Lutheran Church of Denmark.
 The media portrayed Frederik's and Mary's relationship as a modern "fairytale" romance between a prince and a commoner.